-ACC (formerly Arkansas Association of Two-Year Colleges) has a long and successful history of collaborating with government agencies, educational institutions, private foundations and others on projects that improve the ability of member colleges to meet the needs of their students, as well as the needs of their local business and industry leaders.
+ACC has a long and successful history of collaborating with government agencies, educational institutions, private foundations and others on projects that improve the ability of member colleges to meet the needs of their students, as well as the needs of their local business and industry leaders.
 As a result, Arkansas is hailed nationally as a model for student success and workforce training initiatives.

-Additionally, member colleges partner with hundreds of businesses each year to provide customized workforce training to Arkansans.
+Additionally, member colleges partner with more than 1,500 businesses each year to provide customized workforce training to thousands of Arkansans.

 96% of students are Arkansas residents.